How to Wax Tile Floors: Everything You Need to Know

 Cleaning your tile floor thoroughly before waxing is key to preventing any dirt, crumbs, or stains from being sealed under the wax coating.

-If you don't get rid of them from the flooring before waxing them, they will stay there on the surface permanently.
+If you don't get rid of them from the flooring before waxing them, they will remain on the surface permanently.
 This also gives a chance to remove the old wax layer if your flooring already has one.

 Clean the floor before waxing it